Robo3D/User-Manuals/docs/source/operation/index.rst

 Using print bed adhesion
 -----------
-The C2 does not require any additional adhesion.
-If for some reason your print is not sticking to the bed, you may need to adjust your Z offset from the touch screen.
+The Robo C2 has a print bed adhesion tape already installed with your printer.
+These will usually last about 10-30 prints depending on the model you print on it.
+In order to make sure you get good adhesion of your print, make sure to wipe the print bed adhesion with isopropyl alcohol before every print.
+If your prints have a hard time sticking to the bed, you can replace the print bed adhesion with the extras that came in your inclusions box or buy directly from www.robo3d.com store

 Removing the print
 ------------